Corbel: Corbel tables

-A corbel table is a projecting moulded string course supported by a range of corbels.
+A corbel table is a projecting, moulded string course supported by a range of corbels.
 Sometimes these corbels carry a small arcade under the string course, the arches of which are pointed and trefoiled.
-As a rule, the corbel table carries the gutter, but in Lombard work the arcaded corbel table was used as a decoration to subdivide the storeys and break up the wall surface.
-In Italy sometimes over the corbels will form a moulding, and above a plain piece of projecting wall forming a parapet.
+As a rule, the corbel table carries the gutter, but in Lombard work the arcaded corbel table was used as a decoration to subdivide the storeys and to break up the wall surface.
+In Italy, sometimes a moulding will be formed over the corbels and sometimes corbels above a plain piece of projecting wall form a parapet.

-The corbels carrying the arches of the corbel tables in Italy and France were often elaborately moulded, sometimes in two or three courses projecting over one another; those carrying the machicolations of English and French castles had four courses.
+The corbels carrying the arches of the corbel tables in Italy and France often were elaborately moulded, sometimes in two or three courses projecting over one another; those carrying the machicolations of English and French castles had four courses.

 In modern chimney construction, a corbel table is constructed on the inside of a flue in the form of a concrete ring beam supported by a range of corbels.
-The corbels can be either in-situ or pre-cast concrete.
+The corbels may be either in-situ or pre-cast concrete.
 The corbel tables described here are built at approximately ten-metre intervals to ensure stability of the barrel of refractory bricks constructed thereon.